AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 - After the download, you extract the zip file.
 You open the folders until you see an exe application called `MMVCServerSIO` and run that.

+!!!warning
-- If nothing opens after a while of codes loading in, then open a browser and type in `http://127.0.0.1:18888/`.
+If nothing opens, then open a browser and type in `http://127.0.0.1:18888/`.
 This is a local URL, it runs on the WebUI.
+!!!

 ***
 ## Mac